 If the buyer is a consumer, the Spanish consumer protection rules ‒ in particular, the consolidated text of Royal Legislative Decree 1/2007 on the Protection of Consumers and Users ‒ will apply.

-Finally, as mentioned, an electronically concluded sales contract cannot be recorded directly in the Real Estate Register; it must first be recorded in a public notarial deed.
+Finally, as mentioned, an electronically concluded sales contract cannot be recorded directly at the Property Registry; it must first be recorded in a public notarial deed.

 What provisions are usually included in a sale contract?

-The specific provisions included in real estate sales contracts generally reflect the outcome of the due diligence process, from both the seller’s and the buyer’s perspective.
+The specific provisions included in real estate sale contracts generally reflect the outcome of the due diligence process, from both the vendor’s and the purchaser’s perspective.
 The negotiation of detailed representations and warranties is common.
 Otherwise, only the statutory warranties of the Civil Code apply, unless there is a waiver.
 Further, real estate contracts are freely negotiable between the parties (freedom of contract).

 Obligations and liabilities